chipsalliance/firrtl-spec/spec.md

 ```

 The widths of all externally defined module ports must be specified.
 Width
-inference, described in [@sec:width-inference], is not supported for module
+inference, described in [@sec:width-inference], is not supported for externally
-ports.
+defined module ports.

 A common use of an externally defined module is to represent a Verilog module
 that will be written separately and provided together with FIRRTL-generated